Romania in the Eurovision Song Contest 2013: Competing entries

 TVR opened a submission period for artists and composers to submit their entries between 14 January 2013 and 3 February 2013.
 The broadcaster received 148 submissions after the submission deadline passed.
-Auditions were held between 6 and 14 February 2013 at the TVR studios across Romania in Iaşi, Cluj-Napoca, Timișoara, Craiova and Bucharest where a five-member expert committee consisting of Dan Manoliu, Liana Elekes, Eduard Cârcotă, Andrei Tudor and Mihai Ogășanu reviewed the performances of the received submissions and selected thirty-two entries for the national final.
+Auditions were held between 6 and 14 February 2013 at the TVR studios across Romania in Iaşi, Cluj-Napoca, Timișoara, Craiova and Bucharest where a five-member expert committee consisting of Dan Manoliu (head of the Romanian delegation at the Eurovision Song Contest), Liana Elekes (producer), Eduard Cârcotă (composer), Andrei Tudor (composer) and Mihai Ogăşanu (composer) selected thirty-two entries for the national final.
 Among the competing artists were Luminița Anghel, who previously represented Romania in the Eurovision Song Contest in 2005, and Natalia Barbu, who previously represented Moldova in the Eurovision Song Contest in 2007.

+Shows

 Semi-finals

-Two semi-finals took place on 23 and 24 February 2013.
+The two semi-finals took place on 23 and 24 February 2013.
 In each semi-final sixteen songs competed and six qualified to the final based on the 50/50 combination of the votes from a seven-member jury panel and public televoting.
 The members of the jury panel that voted during the semi-finals were: George Natsis (composer), Alexandra Cepraga (musical director), Crina Mardare (composer), Eduard Cârcotă (composer), Andrei Tudor (composer), Dana Dorian (music critic) and Mihai Ogăşanu (composer).

-In addition to the performances of the competing entries, the interval acts featured performances from the show hosts Paula Seling, Ovi, Andreea Bănică and Marius Rizea performing the ABBA songs "Mamma Mia" and "Fernando" in the first second semi-finals respectively.
+In addition to the performances of the competing entries, the interval act featured performances from the show hosts Paula Seling, Ovi, Andreea Bănică and Marius Rizea performing the ABBA songs "Mamma Mia" and "Fernando" in the first and second semi-finals, respectively.